 Next, select the business structure in line 3 that matches your situation.
 This is so the IRS knows how you’re classified for tax purposes.
 This should directly correlate with the federal tax form you complete annually for your business.

-Most individuals and business types do not have to fill out anything in line 4.
-You may need to if your business is structured as a corporation though, so make sure to double check with your tax accountant.
+Most individuals and business types do not have to fill out anything in box 4, unless you have to add exempt payee or FATCA reporting codes.
+(The latter relates to foreign account holdings and following the Foreign Account Tax Compliance Act.)
+You may need to if your business is structured as a corporation though, so make sure to double-check with your tax accountant.

 5. Enter your mailing address

 Lines 5 and 6 are straightforward: write down the mailing address where you want to receive important tax information.

 If you’re filling out the W-9 as a freelancer, your client will use this address when they prepare your 1099-NEC for the nonemployee compensation you earned, which is essential for filing your taxes accurately.